openforcefield/openff-bespokefit/docs/userguide/03_workflow-factory.md

 ### QC Generation

 BespokeFit uses target schemas to specify how to fit parameters.
-These schemas are responsible for generating the specific tasks used to generate reference data, and also describe how significant each target is in terms of the accuracy of the overall fit.
+These schemas are responsible for generating the specific tasks used to produce reference data.
+The target schema also describes how significant each target is in terms of the accuracy of the overall fit.
 Target schema classes are subclasses of [`BaseTargetSchema`], and schemas for torsion drives, vibration fitting, and several other targets are available in the [`openff.bespokefit.schema.targets`] module.

 ```python
 from openff.bespokefit.schema.targets import TorsionProfileTargetSchema